advanced-software-engineering/Miner-Recommender/README.md

     * number of method parameters of the enclosing method
     * name and fully qualified name of the method parameters
     * fully qualified name of super type

+__Per default the similarity calculation is done with equal weights, but a developer can optionally set the weights as constructor argument__

 ## Example